bunnysayzz/AppleAI/README.md

 To access preferences, click the Apple AI menu bar icon and select "Preferences".

-## Usage Tips

-- Use ⌘E to quickly show/hide the Apple AI window from any application
-- Enable "Always on Top" when you need to reference AI responses while working in another app
-- Pin the interface to keep it accessible at all times while working
-- Pin the app to your menu bar for easy access
-- Use standard keyboard shortcuts (⌘C, ⌘V, ⌘A) in all AI chat input fields

 ## Perfect For

 - **Developers**: Quick access to coding assistants like GitHub Copilot